Self-hosting a Gemini capsule

 Background

 I did this on a Raspberry Pi 4 Model B with the Debian 12 Bookworm distro.
 I bought the zkbro.com domain a while back, and done nothing with it.
 I have decided to utilise this by using gmi.zkbro.com (gmi as the subdomain).
 This keeps zkbro.com free for HTTPS if I ever get around to it.
 I use the helix text editor to edit files.
-This uses hx
+This uses hx command to load the application.
+Replace with nano, vim, micro or whatever if something else is used.

 Method